guffelman/NeverSleep/README.md

 Also keeps you active on Teams, Slack, etc!

-GitHub Copilot: Sure, here's a modified version of the download section that includes instructions for each OS:

 ## Download

 NeverSleep is cross-platform and can be built for any OS.
 You can find download links for your specific operating system below.